aryan212705/Anime-videos-downloader/README.md

 # Anime-videos-downloader
-Project is currently out of service.

 A command line based python web automation script to download complete seasons of anime.
-This is used to download anime seasons from otakustream.tv.
+This is used to download anime seasons from cartooncrazy.tv/ and thewatchcartoononline.tv/.
 Use simple command line interface to download any anime of choice.
 Steps:
   1. Type the name of anime
   2. Select the season or movie